marzban2030/8086tiny/README.md

 To send a Page Down key, press Ctrl+F then O. To send a Page Up key, press Ctrl+F then Q.

-Also you can read docs.html for full guide.
+Also you can read "doc.html" at "docs" folder to getting full guide.